How to measure the entropy of a mesoscopic system via thermoelectric transport: Results

-\section{General Formulation}
+\subsection{General Formulation}

-Consider a general mesoscopic system with many-body eigenstates $\Psi^{(N)}_i$, where $N$ is the number of electrons in that state, with energies $E^{(N)}_i$, coupled to two reservoirs, with couplings $V^{(x)}_i$, where $x$ denotes the left or right reservoir. $g^{(N)}_i$ is the degeneracy of the energy $E^{(N)}_i$.
-In the limit $\Gamma_{ij}\ll T$, where the characteristic level broadening $\Gamma_{ij}=2\pi V_i V_j \rho$, with $\rho$ the density of states in the reservoirs, and $T$ the temperature, the conductance $G$ through the mesoscopic system can be written as \cite{Meir1992a}
+Consider a general mesoscopic system with many-body eigenstates $\Psi^{(N)}_i$, where $N$ is the number of electrons in that state, with energies $E^{(N)}_i$ \YM{(with $g^{(N)}_i$ the degeneracy of the energy $E^{(N)}_i$), whose entropy one wishes to measure.
+In order to perturb the system as little as possible, we weakly couple the mesoscopic system to two reservoirs \YM{(with coupling $V_i$ for each state $i$)}.
+In this weak-coupling limit $\Gamma_{ij}=2\pi V_i V_j \rho$, the characteristic level broadening, with $\rho$ the density of states in the reservoirs, obeys $\Gamma_{ij}\ll T$, where $T$ is the temperature.
+In this limit} the conductance $G$ through the mesoscopic system can be written as the sum of individual transitions from state $i$ with $N$ electrons to state $j$ with $N+1$ electrons \cite{Meir1992a}

-where $\mathcal{T}^{(0)}_{ij}$ is equal to $\Gamma_{ij}$ times the overlap of the $N+1$-particle many-body wave function $\Psi^{(N+1)}_j$ with the $N-$particle wavefunction $\Psi^{(N)}_i$ , with the addition of the electron tunneling in from the leads (or the reverse process) (see SM, Eq.~S1).
-In the above $f(E,T)$ is the equilibrium Fermi function, $\mu$ the chemical potential, and $P_i^{(N)}(\mu,T)=e^{-(E_i^{(N)}-\mu N)/T}/Z$ is the equilibrium probability of the system to be in the $N$-particle many-body state $i$ , with $Z$ the partition function.
-A similar expression can be written for the thermal response (TR), defined as $dI/dT$, the change in the linear-response current due to temperature difference between the leads, in analogy to conductance, with $df/d\mu$ being replaced by $df/dT$.
-For simplicity we assume that the Coulomb energy is significantly larger than $T$ and $\Gamma$ so that for a given chemical potential, $G$ involves transitions between states with only $N$ or $N+1$ particles.

-A crucial step in our formulation is the demonstration that the above general expressions for the conductance and the thermal response for an arbitrary interacting system can be accurately written, in the vicinity of each $N \rightarrow N+1$ transition, as those for a non-interacting system, but with a temperature-dependent effective chemical potential (see SM S1):
+where $\mathcal{T}^{(0)}_{ij}$ is equal to $\Gamma_{ij}$ times the overlap of the $N+1$-particle many-body wave function $\Psi^{(N+1)}_j$ with the $N-$particle wavefunction $\Psi^{(N)}_i$ , with the addition of the electron tunneling in from the leads (or the reverse process) (see Supplementary Information, Eq.~1).
+In the above $f(E,T)$ is the equilibrium Fermi function, $\mu$ the chemical potential, and $P_i^{(N)}(\mu,T)=e^{-(E_i^{(N)}-\mu N)/T}/Z$ is the equilibrium probability of the system to be in the $N$-particle many-body state $i$, with $Z$ the partition function \YM{(except for the experimental part, we use $k_B=1$ throughout the paper, where $k_B$ is the Boltzman coefficient, so that temperature has units of energy and entropy is dimensionless)}.
+A similar expression can be written for the TR, defined as $dI/dT$, the change in the linear-response current due to temperature difference between the leads, in analogy to conductance, with $df/d\mu$ being replaced by $df/dT$. \YM{We assume that the Coulomb energy is significantly larger than $T$ and $\Gamma$ so that for a given chemical potential, $G$ involves transitions between states with only $N$ or $N+1$ particles.} A crucial step in our formulation is the demonstration that the above general expressions for the conductance and the thermal response for an arbitrary interacting system can be accurately written, in the vicinity of each $N \rightarrow N+1$ transition, as those for a non-interacting system, but with a temperature-dependent effective chemical potential (see Supplementary Note 1):

 where $G^{NI}_{ij}$ is the conductance for a non-interacting system with same spectrum and couplings, and $C(T)$ is some temperature dependent prefactor, that will drop out when the relation between G and TR is derived.
 This temperature dependent shift in the chemical potential is given by